psanford/fido-ident/README.md

 `fido-ident` is aware of some of the fido and yubikey specific certificate extensions and will attempt to decode the ones it knows about.
 This can be useful for things like confirming a yubikey is FIPS certified or not.

+See [Adam Langley's (agl) blog post on WebAuthn](https://www.imperialviolet.org/2018/03/27/webauthn.html) for more details about attestation certificates.

 ## Example

 Here's an example running against a yubikey 5 series device.